-If cold temperatures make you shiver, visiting Boston during frigid winter weather may not rank high on your list of fun things to do - until you check out our tips for the 7 best INDOOR Boston winter activities and things to do indoor around the city.
+If cold temperatures make you shiver, visiting Boston during frigid winter weather may seem appealing - until you check out our tips for the 8 best INDOOR Boston winter activities and things to do indoor around the city.

 You'll quickly see why winter here can be lots of fun - despite the cold.